Identity theft is quickly becoming the Internets worst security

 card bill could mean an identity thief has taken over your credit

 card account and changed the billing address to cover his tracks.

 In this day of fast acting cyber criminals, stealing identities happens in seconds.
 The only way to prevent identity theft is to use a proactive solution stopping Identity Theft before it happens.
 LifeLock uses that approach for identity protection.

 LifeLock does not wait for identity theft to happen; the service prevents it from happening in the first place.
 Once you have enrolled in the LifeLock service, they automatically start monitoring your personal information for threats to your identity.
 If an attempt is made to exploit your identity, LifeLock immediately contacts you to correct the situation before anything happens to your reputation and identity.
-See our review of the LifeLock Service.
+LifeLock also scours the known malicious sites on the Internet for your personal information to see if it is being used for fraudulent activity and alerts you of any bad intentions.
+Find Discounts and See our review of the LifeLock Service.

 Take the first step toward taking control of your credit!

 Getting your Credit Report & Credit Score is the first step in knowing your credit.
 Monitoring your credit report allows you to stay on top of your credit on a daily basis.
 Credit bureau scores are often called “FICO scores” because most credit bureau scores used in the U.S. are produced from software developed by Fair Isaac and Company.
 FICO scores are provided to lenders by the major credit reporting agencies.